cara-li9/kiddo-talks-support/README.md

-# Kiddo Talks Support

 Welcome to the Kiddo Talks support page.
 Here you can find answers to common questions and get help with using the app.

 ## Contact Us

-If you have any questions or need further assistance, please contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need further assistance, please contact us at cara@connextech.co.nz.

 ## FAQ